fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-05-27-madeagain.md

 City Research Laboratory are launching a challenge for our designers and makers to reflect and act on how and why we make things.
-The Made Again Conference is a series of short talks and big ideas, around design, digital fabrication, new materials, open source, distributed production, and more.
-We’ve gathered some of the brightest minds and best talents to share their stories and points of view.